taniapazospuig/operating-systems/README.md

 ## Operating Systems - Universitat Pompeu Fabra

 This repository contains my group deliverables for the **Operating Systems** course, a second-year subject in the Bachelor's degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.
 The deliverables in this repository correspond to the **2024 edition** of the course.

-### About the Course

-- **Theory Instructor**: Gabriel Bernardino
-- **Lab Instructor**: Shatha Alkhasawneh
-- **Institution**: Universitat Pompeu Fabra, Barcelona

 ### Project Details